SwEng-UCM/the-boys-are-jack-in-town/USERMANUAL.md

    - **Hit** – Draw a card.
    - **Stand** – Stop drawing and let the dealer play.
    - **Undo** – Revert your last action (if enabled).
-   - The dealer plays after you stand.
+   - The dealer plays after all players stand.

 4. **Winning**
    - Get a hand total closer to 21 than the dealer without busting (going over 21).
    - Blackjack (Ace + 10/Face card) wins instantly.
+   - Note that the value of an Ace adjusts dynamically between 11 and 1 depending on what is better for you!

 5. **Achievements**
    - Play to unlock visual badges (e.g., First Win, First Blackjack, First Loss).